sanctuarycomputer/dome-fm/rfcs/2023-12-19-ADMIN_AUTH.md

 #### Cons
 - Lots of friction (this part of google's backend is confusing and always changing)
-- Requires that the administrator already has a Gmail account
+- Requires that the administrator already has a Gmail account (with 2FA enabled)
 - Sometimes gmail's SMTP can have problems reliably sending emails

 ### Via Stripe oAuth 2.0